gbouras13/plassembler/docs/benchmarking.md

 **Serratia Marscecens**

-* barcode08 Serratia Marcescens was excluded from benchmarking due to how devilishly difficult it was for Ryan Wick to assemble it, even with Trycycler - see his comments https://github.com/rrwick/Small-plasmid-Nanopore/blob/main/method.md#Long-read.
+* barcode08 Serratia Marcescens was excluded from benchmarking due to how devilishly difficult it was for Ryan Wick to assemble it, even with Trycycler - see his [comments](https://github.com/rrwick/Small-plasmid-Nanopore/blob/main/method.md#Long-read).
 * I tried assembling it in different ways with different read subsets, but kept getting different results every time depending on what read subset I chose or even how I randomly sampled the reads, indicating there was enormous heterogeneity in this sample.
 Even when I used all reads (over 400x chromosome coverage), the Flye step in Plassembler could not resolve the 184447bp plasmid which was concerning!
 So I excluded it from the benchmarking.